 The Governing Body has decided that this grant should be spent in the following ways :

-- School visits, extra-curricular activities, resources to promote reading and to fund other opportunities to boost learning.
+- School visits, extra-curricular activities, resources to promote reading and writing; and to fund other opportunities to boost learning.

-- Support of non-classed based teacher to support learners with identified gaps in Literacy and Numeracy.
+- Support of non-classed based teacher to support learners with identified gaps in English and Mathematics/

 - Support of LSAs to support learners on a 1 : 1 and/or small group basis to narrow gaps in learning.